mkirc/BoxTree/Readme.md

 After the programm halts, the old Pointspace is partitioned into 2 ^ (depth) Subspaces.

-To adress, if such a split makes sense in the context of death volume minimization, we have to do some (fairly easy) math:
+If such a split makes sense in the context of death volume minimization, we have to do some (fairly easy) math:

 ### Death Volume difference